HiiiXinyiii/Bibliographic_Data_Management/get_metadata/FAQ-GetMetadata.md

         ```cmd
         brew install ImageMagick
         ```
-3. Make sure their paths are saved in **bash shell** environment.
-Because I call bash shell to call jq and ImageMagick.
+3. Make sure their paths are saved in **zsh shell** environment.
+Because I call zsh shell to call jq and ImageMagick.

 ## It Says Can't Find jq and ImageMagick

-Make sure the paths of both jq and ImageMagick are saved in PATH variables of the **bash shell** environment.
+Make sure the paths of both jq and ImageMagick are saved in PATH variables of the **zsh shell** environment.

 Because AppleScript environment is different from pure terminal environment.
 I utilized this to use a specific shell:
 ```
-bash -lc 'xxxx cmd xxxxx'
+zsh -lc 'xxxx cmd xxxxx'
 ```

 If you stil can't figure it out the solution